Majorca Weather October Averages, Spain

 Soho Urban Vintage Bar

-Soho Urban Vintage Bar in Palma has a friendly, relaxed atmosphere with 70s-style décor making it a hit with those who want something a bit more chilled out than Majorca's usual clubs.
+Soho Urban Vintage Bar in Palma has a friendly, relaxed atmosphere with 70s-style décor making it a hit for those who want something a bit more chilled out than Majorca's usual clubs.
 There are even retro video games to play such as Atari!
-The music here is more of a cheesy 70s-80s scene than the latest techno beats and it closes early in comparison, at 2am.
+The music here is more of a cheesy 70s-80s scene than the latest techno beats and it closes early in comparison, at 2 am.

 Things to do in Majorca in October